weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 weave connect "$(docker-machine ip weave-1)"
 ~~~

-check to see that all went well:
+Check to see that all went well:

 ~~~bash
 weave status